 A mono-pitch roof, also known as a skillion or shed roof, is a roof that only slopes downwards in a single direction as opposed to two.

 What are the main products used in pitched roofing?

 With the right choices, roofs can last a lifetime, so choosing the material that suits your project or development contract is important.

-Roofstores stock an extensive range of roofstores so you can complete your build project to the highest specification; whether you’re looking for the durability of concrete tiles or the lightweight elegance of clay tiles, we have the right product for you.
-We work with market-leading brands such a Redland, Marley, Sandtoft and SIGnature to bring you a wide range of colours, sizes and accessories to provide the perfect finish to your job.
+Tiles: we stock an extensive range so you can complete your build project to the highest specification.
+Whether you’re looking for the durability of concrete tiles or the lightweight elegance of clay tiles, we have the right product for you.

-Undertile felt is a membrane that is laid underneath the roof batten that tiles and slate are fixed to and helps the removal of moisture from roofing areas and comes in breathable and non-breathable versions.
-Both completely resistant to rain and snow, a breathable membrane allows the moisture to escape through the roof enabling the building to breathe reducing condensation, whilst a non-breathable membrane prevents the moisture getting to battens and is often used in modern building where adequate ventilation is already in place.
+Undertile felt: a membrane that is laid underneath the roof batten that tiles and slate are fixed to and helps the removal of moisture from roofing areas and comes in breathable and non-breathable versions.

 Vent tiles: help avoid rotting roof timbers and expensive repair jobs.